Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

+Given a model set\footnote{We will always assume that the models $\Model$ under consideration are such that loss and feature functions are integrable with respect to any distribution belonging to $\Model$, i.e. $\Model$ is both $\LossClass$-integrable and $\set{\SketchingOperator}$-integrable, using the terminology introduced after~\eqref{eq:DefFNorm}.} $\Model$ that plays the role of regularizer, and a sketching operator $\SketchingOperatorProb$, an ``ideal'' decoder $\Decoder$ should be robust to two different sources of error: the distribution of the data $\Prob$ generally does not belong to $\Model$ but is ``close'' to it, introducing some \emph{modelling error}, and the empirical sketch is used instead of the true generalized moments, which adds some \emph{noise}.
+Generalizing early formulations for sparsity-regularized inverse problems, a decoder robust to both noise and modelling error is usually reffered to as \emph{instance optimal} \citep{Cohen_2009, Bourrier2014}.
+Mathematically, this can be expressed as: for any distribution $\Prob$, any draw of the training samples from $\Prob$ (embodied by the empirical distribution $\empProb$), with $\vy = \SketchingOperatorProb(\empProb)$ and $\estProb=\Decoder[\SketchingOperatorProb(\empProb)]$

+where $\lesssim$ hides multiplicative constants, and $d(\cdot,\Model)$ is some measure of distance to the model set $\Model$.
+In the rest of the paper, we refer to this first term as ``bias''.
+A significant part of later sections will be devoted to the control of the bias and the choice of a good model set.
+Proving that a decoder satisfies~\eqref{eq:InstanceOptimality} ultimately serves to establish bounds such as~\eqref{eq:UnifControlRisk} to control the excess risk.

-It turns out that general results from abstract linear inverse problems \citep{Bourrier2014} can be adapted to characterize the {\em existence} of a decoder satisfying this property, which is a form of {\em instance optimality} generalizing early formulations for sparsity regularized inverse problems \citep{Cohen_2009}.
+It turns out that general results from abstract linear inverse problems \citep{Bourrier2014} can be adapted to already characterize the {\em existence} of a decoder satisfying property \eqref{eq:InstanceOptimality}.
 By \citep[Section IV-A]{Bourrier2014}, if a decoder with the above property exists then a so-called {\em lower Restricted Isometry Property (LRIP)} must hold: there is a finite constant $C_{\mathcal{A}} < \infty$ such that